Make your study plan

 Step 3 – Set Language Skills Goals for Your Dream

-Every dream purpose has a specific set of skills.
-Go through your dreams and filter the necessary skills to focus on growing.
-You may not need every language skill type.
-There is no reason to work on your oral skills when you only plan on reading books.
+Consider your dream and choose which language skills you need.
+Filter out the skills that don’t apply.
+There is no reason to work on your listening and speaking skills when you only plan on reading books.
 And vice versa.
 Some want full fluency, so they will focus on growing every skill.

 Rate your future focus skill levels

-Last time, you rated your experience level for every skill.
-This set the starting point for your study plan.
-This time your going to set the skill level goal for your dream.
-Only for each of your focus skills, rate how much experience you'll need.
+Last time, you rated your experience level for each language skill.
+The ratings are the starting point for your study plan.
+Today, you’ll set a goal for each of the language skills you selected above.
+Again, rate how much experience you’ll need to achieve your objectives.